Regency, mahogany, occasional table with falling leaves - antique

 Description

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and serve a significant role in luxury.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo style and Louis XV.
+The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and serve a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details